Sudan

 Poor infrastructure

 As a result of conflict, natural disasters and underdevelopment, Sudan’s infrastructure is in need of improvement.
-Only a third of households in the country have access to proper sanitation; while almost 70% households have access to improved drinking water sources.
+Only a third of households in the country have access to proper sanitation.
+The sanitation conditions are particularly bad in displacement sites.
 The lack of adequate infrastructure puts many at risk of epidemics and children are particularly at risk.
 In fact, with 11% of child deaths in Sudan being caused by diarrhea.

 Children in Sudan are not in school